saltysystems/overworld/doc/demo.md

 package chat;
 ```

-It's important that the package name matches the name of the application, for
+It's important that the Protobuf package name matches the name of the
+application for the Protobuf plugin to auto-generate the
+serializer/deserializer code.

-our purposes.
-We can start defining some messages - we know for sure we need a
+Now we can start defining some messages!
+We know for sure we need a
 "join" message because that's a required callback for Overworld.
-Probably all we
+For now we
-care about in the join message is the player's handle:
+only care about the player's handle:
 ```protobuf
 message join {
     required string handle = 1;